SJTU-Intelligent-Optics-Lab/Annotation-efficient-learning-for-OCT-segmentation/README.md

 # Annotation-efficient-learning-for-OCT-segmentation

-This repository contains the code for paper "Annotation-efficient learning for OCT segmentation".
+This repository contains the code for paper "Annotation-efficient learning for OCT segmentation"(https://opg.optica.org/boe/fulltext.cfm?uri=boe-14-7-3294&id=531648).
 We propose an annotation-efficient learning method for OCT segmentation that could significantly reduce annotation costs and improve learning efficiency.
 Here we provide generative pre-trained transformer-based encoder and CNN-based segmentation decoder, both pretrained on open-access OCTdatasets.
 The proposed pre-trained model can be directly transfered to your ROI segmeantation based on OCT image.
 We hope this may help improve the intelligence and application penetration of OCT.

 ![Overview](images/Figure%201.png)
 ![Model architecture](images/Figure%202.png)